Solutions to address financial risks related to the older adult's health or behaviors include:

 Ask health professionals if the older adult's health might make managing finances or avoiding financial exploitation difficult.
 If so, ask if the health professional can recommend resources.

-Finding help for financial tasks Ask if the older adult would like help with financial tasks.
+Ask if the older adult would like help with financial tasks.
 Discuss if you can help with any tasks.
 Ask who else the older adult trusts and feels comfortable asking to help.
 Offer to contact potential helpers.